jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Shared responsibility model
 - Risks: misconfigurations, data breaches, vendor lock-in
 - Defenses: encryption, strong IAM, monitoring, compliance alignment
+- **Shared Physical Server Vulnerabilities:** can lead to vulnerabilities if one user's data is compromised
+- **Inadequate Virtual Environment Security:** can lead to unauthorized access, data breaches, and other security incidents
+	- using secure VM templates, regularly updating and patching VMs, monitoring VMs for unusual activities
+- **User Access Management:** can lead to unauthorized access to sensitive data and systems
+	- enforcing strong password policies, using multi-factor authentication, limiting user permissions based on the principle of least privilege, monitoring user activities for any suspicious behavior
+- **Lack of Up-to-date Security Measures:** can lead to leaving the system vulnerable to new threats
+	- keeping software and systems patched, regularly reviewing and updating security policies, staying informed about the latest threats and security best practices
+- **Single Points of Failure:** can lead to a complete system outage affecting all users
+	- servers, data centers, cloud providers
+- **Weak Authentication and Encryption Practices:** can lead to allowing unauthorized users to gain access to cloud systems
+	- multi-factor authentication, strong encryption algorithms, secure key management practices
+- **Unclear Policies:** lack of clear guidelines or procedures for various security aspects
+- **Data Remnants:** residual data left behind after deletion or erasure processes
+	- using secure deletion methods that overwrite data, managing backups securely, verifying that data has been completely removed after deletion

 ---